GLCNI/eigenlayer-docs/my-website/docs/for-existing-validators.md

 ## For Existing Validators

-Existing validators with at least one active validator can repoint withdrawal credentials to opt into Native Restaking though EigenLayer
+Existing validators with at least one active validator can repoint withdrawal credentials to opt into Native Restaking though EigenLayer.

-first [Verify Validator Withdrawal Prefix](verify-validator-withdrawal-prefix.md) to check eligibilty of the validator for Native Restaking
+first [Verify Validator Withdrawal Prefix](verify-validator-withdrawal-prefix.md) to check eligibilty of the validator for Native Restaking.